 How many courses will I take per semester in Berlin?

 All first-year students take on the same 16-credit course load at Bard College Berlin as they would at the Bard College campus in Annandale.
-For your time in Berlin, you will be automatically enrolled in an eight-credit core course (Plato's Republic and Its Interlocutors in the fall semester and Forms of Love in the spring semester).
-You can then choose two other, four-credit courses from a list of electives distributed to all students by Bard College Berlin's registrar, Scott Jung.
-Available electives for Lower College students include options in the humanities and social sciences as well as language classes in German, French, and Spanish.
+For your time in Berlin, you will be automatically enrolled in a four-credit core course (Plato's Republic and Its Interlocutors in the fall semester and Forms of Love in the spring semester).
+You can then choose three other, four-credit courses from a list of electives distributed to all students by Bard College Berlin's Registrar.
+Electives for Lower College students are available in a host of areas ranging from film, performance, and literature to statistics, economics, philosophy, political theory, and human rights, among many others.
 All of these courses will contain both first-year Bard students and first- or second-year B.A. students enrolled directly at Bard College Berlin.

-All Bard College Berlin classes count for full credit toward the B.A. degree at Bard in Annandale.
+All Bard College Berlin classes count for full credit toward the BA degree at Bard in Annandale.
 When you successfully complete the core course in the fall semester, you will thereby fulfill the fall First-Year Seminar requirement at Bard as well as the Humanities distribution requirement.
 In addition, electives at Bard College Berlin will fulfill appropriate Bard distribution requirements.
-Some courses will also satisfy Bard divisional and program requirements; this should be discussed with your advisor at Bard College Berlin.
+Some courses will also satisfy Bard divisional and program requirements; this should be discussed with your adviser at Bard College Berlin.